WynnieWai/HorrorHotel2DRPG/README.md

 ### How to Run
 1. Download the game from the **Build App** link.
 2. Extract the files and run **Final Project 2D RPG.exe**.
 3. Adjust the screen scaling if necessary (refer to the Gameplay Video for reference).

+### Game Engine
+Created with **Unity**, offering a powerful environment for 2D and 3D game development.